cat-cfs/twobilliontoolkit/twobilliontoolkit/SpatialTransformer/README.md

 - --master master_data_path: Path to where the aspatial master datasheet is located.
 - --load {datatracker,database}: Specify wheather the tool loads the data from an exisiting datatracker or a database connection.
 - --save {datatracker,database}: Specify wheather the tool saves the data to a specified datatracker or a database connection.
-- [--data_tracker_path data_tracker_path] (conditional): Path to where the resulting Data Tracker Excell sheet will be stored, it can be an existing datasheet, else it will create it when it is complete.
+- [--datatracker_path datatracker_path] (conditional): Path to where the resulting Data Tracker Excell sheet will be stored, it can be an existing datasheet, else it will create it when it is complete.
 - [--attachments attachments_path] (optional): The location that the attachments from the geodatabase will be located, if left empty it will be located in the same output folder as ripple zipple outputs to in the end.
 - [--debug] (optional): include to enable debugging mode, giving some more information.
 - [--resume] (optional): include to continue where the code left off from if there was a fatal crash, this may be a bit buggy and need some manual intervention afterwards.

 Example from root of project:
 ```
-python ./spatial_transformer/spatial_transformer.py --input ./Testing/Data/TestFolder.zip --output ./Testing/OutputFolder --gdb ./Testing/OutputGDB.gdb --data_tracker ./Testing/OutputDataSheet.xlsx --log ./Testing/OutputLog.txt --load datatracker --save datatracker --master ./MasterDatasheet --attachments ./Testing/Attachments
+python ./twobilliontoolkit/SpatialTransformer/spatial_transformer.py --input ./Testing/Data/TestFolder.zip --output ./Testing/OutputFolder --gdb ./Testing/OutputGDB.gdb --datatracker ./Testing/OutputDataSheet.xlsx --load datatracker --save datatracker --master ./MasterDatasheet --attachments ./Testing/Attachments
 ```

 You also have the option of calling this function from a module import with the following syntax (you may need to use relative or absolute paths depending on your environment and where you are calling from):